 Appointment Date: Time: Contact:

-- Documentation submitted to the college should provide clear evidence of need and demonstrate a history of use of the accommodations requested.
-If providing a psycho-educational evaluation as documentation, most campus disability offices require a dated evaluation within the last three years.
-While a high school IEP or 504 plan does not “transfer” to the postsecondary program, the disability office may use them as guidance in determining appropriate accommodations.
+4. Documentation submitted to the college should provide clear evidence of need and demonstrate a history of use of the accommodations requested.
+While a high school IEP or 504 plan does not “transfer” to the postsecondary program, the disability office may accept these plans as proof of disability or use them as guidance in determining appropriate accommodations.

 - Most recent Individualized Education Program (IEP)